IriLrnr/EvIBM/DETAILED.md

       printf("NUMBER OF SPECIES = %d\n", number_species);
   	}
 ```
 You may say "*Wow* just that little?
 Just four functions?", but we still have at least 200 more lines of code to explore!
-We still have to look at the more intricate part of the model ({++which is ++}giving me headaches).
+We still have to look at the more intricate part of the model (which is giving me headaches).

 The prints keep track of the stage of the simulation, so we can see how it is going.